kaltura/platform-continuous-integration/README.md

 * Pre-QA-Release packages are built and saved into the /release/ folder with respective release version and date.
 * Full test report available on a URL with the version-date combo.
 * Overall health status of the build - percentage of fail/pass
-* If overall status is less than 100% - mark drop as failed, and email Community@kaltura.com.
-* If any of the non-RPM tests failed (core issues), email BackEnd.Core@kaltura.com .
 * Per test, status (FAIL or PASS), and if failed, dump of error info.

 #### Release Ready: Distribution